Rorcual-Nodes/Kujira-Testnet-Migration-Debuggin/README.md

 ![Fresh Browser or Incognito](https://user-images.githubusercontent.com/107178227/174428089-afde4e11-387a-4a71-9f9b-16eef1849c32.jpg)

-This error is quite common among users and it is solve by trying the migration process on a different browser or in incognito mode.
+This error is solved by trying the migration process on a different browser or in incognito mode.

 ## Kujirad Migration not running.

 ![Fresh Browser or Incognito 2](https://user-images.githubusercontent.com/107178227/174428317-d78a4fe8-e859-4a95-a1cc-e83ba3e00308.jpg)

-Some users reported this error during migration and it is usally solved by trying the migration process on a different browser or in incognito mode.
+Some users reported that this message gets freezed on Terra Station during migration and it is usually solved by trying the migration process on a different browser or in incognito mode.

-## Default is not a constructor.
+## util$5.lon.default is not a constructor.

 ![Staking Refresh](https://user-images.githubusercontent.com/107178227/174428182-93e06b72-cc44-458e-ad08-fafc14691c0a.jpg)

-Once the migration process is successful and the user tries to stake their KUJI at blue.kujira.app/stake this error appears quite often.
+Once the migration process is successful and the user tries to stake their KUJI at blue.kujira.app/stake this error may appear.
 Simply refresh the tab and it should then work properly.